 8. Data Protection and Confidentiality

-• 8.1 Each party shall keep Confidential Information confidential and not disclose it except as permitted or required by Law.
+8.1 Each party shall keep confidential and not disclose to any third party any Confidential Information received from the other party, except as permitted by these Terms or required by Law or a competent authority.

-• 8.2 Member Data shall be used only to perform Services, protected by appropriate technical and organisational measures, and any breach notified to the Company without undue delay; Member Data shall not be stored or transferred outside India without prior written consent of the Company and compliance with Applicable Law.
+8.2 The Service Provider acknowledges that Member Data is highly sensitive and agrees that: (a) Member Data shall be used solely for performing the Services and as instructed by the Company; (b) appropriate technical and organisational measures shall be implemented to protect Member Data against unauthorised access, loss or misuse, including secure transmission and storage of electronic medical records where applicable; (c) any data breach shall be notified to the Company without undue delay, together with all relevant details; and (d) Member Data shall not be stored or transferred outside India without the Company’s prior written consent and only in compliance with Applicable Law.

-• 8.3 The Service Provider shall comply with the Company’s privacy policy for partners when handling Member Data.
+8.3 The Service Provider shall comply with the Company’s privacy policy as applicable to partners and associates when handling Member Data and shall not do anything that would cause the Company to be in breach of its obligations to Members.

-• 8.4 All Member relationships, records, service history and related information generated through the Services belong exclusively to the Company, subject to Applicable Laws.
+8.4 All Member relationships, Member records, service history, engagement history, goodwill and Member related information generated through or in connection with the Services shall belong exclusively to the Company, subject to Applicable Laws.

 9. Audits, Reporting and Quality Control

-• 9.2 The Service Provider shall maintain accurate records and provide reports on service volumes, response timelines, incidents, complaints, corrective actions and Member feedback as requested.
+9.2 The Service Provider shall maintain complete and accurate records relating to the Services and shall provide such reports, information, records and supporting documentation as may be reasonably requested by the Company from time to time, including details relating to service volumes, response timelines, incidents, complaints, investigations, corrective actions and Member feedback.

 10. Intellectual Property

-• 10.1 All IP rights in the Platform, trademarks, logos and materials provided by the Company remain the Company’s property; the Service Provider receives a limited, non-exclusive, non-transferable, revocable licence to use such IP solely for performing the Services.
+10.1 All intellectual property rights in and to the Platform, trademarks, service marks, logos, content, processes, and materials provided by the Company shall remain the exclusive property of the Company or its licensors.
+The Service Provider is granted a limited, non-exclusive, non-transferable, revocable licence to use such intellectual property solely for performing the Services.

 11. Insurance

-• 11.1 The Service Provider shall maintain insurance as required by Applicable Laws or appropriate for the nature of Services provided.
+11.1 The Service Provider shall maintain such insurance coverage as may be required under Applicable Laws or as may be reasonably appropriate having regard to the nature of the Services provided by the Service Provider.

-• 11.2 The Company may request evidence of such insurance coverage.
+11.2 The Company may require the Service Provider to furnish evidence of such insurance coverage upon request.

 12. Indemnity

-• 12.5 The Company may set off indemnity amounts against payments otherwise due to the Service Provider.
+12.5 The Company may set off any amount payable by the Service Provider under this Clause 11 against any amounts otherwise payable by the Company to the Service Provider.

-• 12.6 Indemnity obligations survive suspension, termination or expiry of these Terms.
+12.6 The obligations of the Service Provider under this Clause 11 shall survive the suspension, termination or expiry of these Terms.

 13. Limitation of Liability

-• 13.1 To the maximum extent permitted by Applicable Laws, the Company shall not be liable for indirect, incidental, consequential, special, exemplary or punitive damages, including loss of profits or goodwill.
+13.1 To the maximum extent permitted by Applicable Laws, the Company shall not be liable for any indirect, incidental, consequential, special, exemplary or punitive damages, including loss of profits, revenue, goodwill, business opportunity or anticipated savings, arising out of or in connection with these Terms, the Platform or the Services.

-• 13.2 The Company is not responsible for acts, omissions or negligence of Members or third parties except where directly attributable to the Company.
+13.2 The Company shall not be responsible for the acts, omissions, conduct, negligence, defaults or representations of Members or third parties, except to the extent directly attributable to the Company.

-• 13.3 Except for fraud, wilful misconduct or liabilities that cannot be excluded by law, the Company’s aggregate liability shall not exceed amounts paid or payable by the Company to the Service Provider in the six months preceding the event giving rise to the claim.
+13.3 Except in relation to fraud, wilful misconduct or liabilities that cannot be excluded under Applicable Laws, the aggregate liability of the Company arising out of or in connection with these Terms shall not exceed the aggregate amounts paid or payable by the Company to the Service Provider during the six (6) months immediately preceding the event giving rise to the claim.

 14. Non-Circumvention

-The Service Provider shall not, during the period of providing Services through the Platform and for twelve (12) months thereafter, solicit or induce any Member to receive services outside the Company’s platform without prior written consent from the Company.
+The Service Provider shall not, during the period in which it provides Services through the Platform and for a period of twelve (12) months thereafter, directly or indirectly solicit, induce or attempt to solicit or induce any Member for the purpose of providing services similar to the Services outside the Company’s platform or service ecosystem, except with the prior written consent of the Company.

 15. Suspension and Termination

-• 15.1 The Company may suspend, restrict or terminate access if the Service Provider breaches the Terms, fails operational requirements, receives repeated complaints, poses safeguarding or regulatory risks, or otherwise acts in a manner adverse to the Company’s Members or reputation.
+15.1 The Company may suspend, restrict or terminate the Service Provider’s access to the Platform or the Services at any time if the Service Provider breaches these Terms, fails to meet operational requirements, receives repeated Member complaints, poses a safeguarding or regulatory risk, or otherwise acts in a manner that may adversely affect the Company’s Members, reputation, goodwill or operations.

-• 15.2 The Service Provider may discontinue providing Services by providing prior notice and complying with transition requirements specified by the Company.
+15.2 The Service Provider may discontinue providing Services through the Platform at any time by providing prior notice to the Company and complying with any transition requirements reasonably specified by the Company.

-• 15.3 Upon suspension or termination: (a) the Service Provider shall cease representing itself as an authorised provider; (b) cease use of the Company’s IP, Confidential Information and Member Data; (c) return or securely delete Member Data and Confidential Information at the Company’s option, except where retention is required by law; and (d) survival clauses (confidentiality, data protection, IP, indemnity, non-circumvention) remain effective.
+15.3 Upon suspension or termination: (a) the Service Provider shall immediately cease representing itself as an authorised service provider within the Company’s ecosystem; (b) the Service Provider shall cease all use of the Company’s intellectual property, Confidential Information and Member Data; (c) all Member Data and Confidential Information shall, at the Company’s option, be returned or securely deleted, except to the extent retention is required by Applicable Laws; and (d) any provisions which by their nature are intended to survive shall survive, including Clauses relating to confidentiality, data protection, intellectual property, indemnity and non-circumvention.

 16. Miscellaneous

-• 16.1 Assignability: The Company may assign or novate its rights and obligations to affiliates or successors; the Service Provider shall not assign without the Company’s prior written consent.
+16.1 Assignability: The Company may assign, transfer or novate its rights and obligations under these Terms to any affiliate, successor or purchaser of its business.
+The Service Provider shall not assign, transfer or otherwise deal with its rights or obligations under these Terms without the prior written consent of the Company.

-• 16.4 Governing law and jurisdiction: These Terms are governed by the laws of India and the courts at Kolkata shall have exclusive jurisdiction over disputes.
+16.4 Governing law and jurisdiction.
+These Terms shall be governed by and construed in accordance with the laws of India, and the courts at Kolkata shall have exclusive jurisdiction over any disputes arising out of or in connection with it.

-• 16.5 Modification of Terms: The Company may modify these Terms by updating them on the Platform or notifying the Service Provider; continued use constitutes acceptance.
+16.5 Modification of Terms.
+The Company may modify these Terms from time to time by updating them on the Platform or otherwise notifying the Service Provider.
+Continued access to or use of the Platform or continued provision of Services following such modification shall constitute acceptance of the revised Terms.

-• 16.7 Severability: If any provision is held invalid or unenforceable, remaining provisions continue in force.
+16.7 Severability.
+If any provision of these Terms is held to be invalid, illegal or unenforceable, the remaining provisions shall continue in full force and effect.